neelsoumya/ai_outreach/README.md

-# Patient and public involvement to build trust in artificial intelligence: a framework, tools and case studies
+# Resources for explaining artificial intelligence to the public to build trust in artificial intelligence: teaching, community building and outreach activities

 ## Introduction